 Interested students must complete the Coastal Law Clinic Application Form and must have completed a minimum of 40 credit hours.
 Selection is based on overseas study and work experience, courses taken in international or comparative law, involvement in organizations that demonstrate an interest in such and GPA.

-For additional information, contact Professor John Knechtle, Coastal Law's Director of International Programs.
+For additional information, contact Professor Chris Roederer, Coastal Law's Director of International Programs.